 Earlier this year, I attended a dinner where a group of Boston CEOs building mobile-related startups were invited to get together, eat, drink, network and learn from each other.
 The attendees included mobile stalwarts like Jennifer Lum (co-founder of Adelphic) and David Patrick (CEO of Apperian).
-Halfway through dinner, I started to talk to them about Kinvey’s plans to launch an enterprise platform.
+Halfway through dinner, I started to talk to them about Kinvey’s plans to launch an enterprise Backend as a Service platform.
 David made an insightful point to the group.
 He said that most enterprises still find it challenging to design a comprehensive, future-proof architecture for their mobile strategy.
 There are too many new vendors and (moving) parts of the stack in the enterprise mobile space.

 I went home that night, kissed my wife good night (I was in big trouble for getting home late) and decided, since I was in trouble already, to spend a few more hours working.
 I searched for phrases such as “Mobile Reference Architecture” and “Enterprise Mobile Architecture” on the web, and to my amazement, I found nothing useful.
 There were a few high-level presentations, PDFs and blog posts, but none were really useful.
 Nobody had attempted to publish an actionable reference architecture that enterprises could use to build out their mobile strategy, while helping the architect by listing some of the top technology vendors that provide software and services for each part of the stack.

 As you might’ve guessed by now, this led to the creation of Kinvey’s Mobile Cloud Reference Architecture.